Defining Product Specifications and System Requirements for Custom IC Chip Development

 Case Study: Ultra-Low-Power Custom IC Chip Design for Wearable Healthcare Systems

 Researchers developed a continuous glucose monitoring system that can last up to 18 months on a single charge thanks to several clever design choices.
 First, they implemented subthreshold operation techniques in the analog front end circuits which dramatically cut power consumption.
 Second, they used time interleaved ADC sampling that works in sync with radio frequency bursts during data transmission.
 And third, they incorporated on chip solar harvesting technology that can generate around 15 microwatts even when exposed to regular indoor lighting conditions.
-The resulting 40 nanometer custom integrated circuit delivers impressive results too - achieving nearly 99.3 percent measurement accuracy while drawing just 3.2 microamps per megahertz.
+The resulting 40 nanometer custom integrated circuit delivers impressive results too—achieving nearly 99.3 percent measurement accuracy while drawing just 3.2 microamps per megahertz.
 That represents roughly a two thirds reduction in power consumption compared to previous versions of similar devices.
+Throughout this development, reliable access to engineering samples and production components was essential for meeting project timelines.

 Physical Layout Optimization for Size- and Thermally-Constrained Devices